Daniel-Ian-Robinson/Arduino_Component_Setups/README.md

 ### Adding More Components

-To add a new component, please follow these steps.
+To add a new component, please follow these steps:

 1. Create a ```.ino``` file containing your example code for controlling your component.
 2. Create a directory in ```/Components/``` and give it exactly the same name as your ```.ino``` file (excluding the file extension).